aaronparker/aaronparker.github.io/_posts/2008-08-19-managing-control-panel-in-windows-vista.md

 [<img title="Windows2008ControlPanel" src="http://stealthpuppy.com/wp-content/uploads/2008/08/windows2008controlpanel-thumb.png" border="0" alt="Windows2008ControlPanel" width="546" height="392" />](http://stealthpuppy.com/wp-content/uploads/2008/08/windows2008controlpanel.png)

 So, what do you think - am I off my tree for giving users so many options?
-Or can I get some support for the &#8216;enabling users&#8217; camp?
+Or can I get some support for the 'enabling users&#8217; camp?